How To Sue CenturyLink in Small Claims Court

 - Issuing you a virtual credit card so you can sign up for free trials without getting charged

 - Suing any person or any company in small claims court

 Winning a case against a wireless giant like CenturyLink may seem unlikely.
 However, in a third of cases involving small monetary sums, the company chooses to settle out of court rather than suffer lousy PR.
 They may even neglect to appear for the hearing at all, thereby losing the case by default.
 That’s what makes a small claims court case worth your time if you have a legitimate problem with CenturyLink.

-If you use the DoNotPay web browser app or iPhone app, the entire process of going through a small claims court will be effortless.
+If you use the DoNotPay web browser app, the entire process of going through a small claims court will be effortless.
 This cutting-edge technological innovation is here to help you assert your rightful claims against even the most prominent companies.